ut-amrl/ObVi-SLAM-Evaluation/README.md

 ```

 ## Podman
 First, refer to the podman website for podman installation in.
-You also need to install [podman-compose](https://github.com/containers/podman-compose), which can be installed in a vm.
+You also need to install [podman-compose](https://github.com/containers/podman-compose), which can be installed in a venv.
 Unlike the `docker` branch, currently this branch assumes you have CDI support from the [NVIDIA CONTAINER TOOLKIT for podman](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#id9).
 In `ros-noetic-docker/noetic/ltov-slam-podman/compose.yaml`, make sure you have correct paths in "volumes".

 Pull docker image to podman (select `docker.io:tiejean/tiejean/noetic-ltov-slam:evaluation` if you're prompted):
 ```